Generative Machine Learning for Multivariate Angular Simulation: Generative methods

 \subsection{Hyperparameter optimisation and implementation details}

 We conclude this section with a discussion of hyperparameter selection in the approaches we consider, and details on how they are implemented.
-Generative deep learning methods include many different hyperparameters, including the number of neural network layers (or number of flows for the normalizing flow models), the number of neurons in each layer, training length, learning rates for optimisers and many more.
+Generative deep learning methods include many different hyperparameters, including the number of neural network layers (or number of flows for NFNSF and NFMAF), the number of neurons in each layer, training length, learning rates for optimisers and many more.
 These are usually set based on empirical performance rather than theoretical considerations.
-We optimised architectures for one of the simulation examples (the sparse Gaussian copula with double Pareto marginal distributions; see Section~\ref{sec:simulation}), as well as the wave data set studied in Section~\ref{sec:waves}, selecting neural network architectures that appear robust across these instances.
-As hyperparameter optimisation can be very computationally expensive, optimising architectures for each of individual case is unfeasible.
-However, we found that differences within model performances were negligible given hyperparameter selections that allow for reasonable flexibility.
+We optimised architectures for one of the simulation examples (the sparse Gaussian copula with double Pareto marginal distributions; see Section~\ref{sec:simulation}), as well as the wave data set studied in Section~\ref{sec:waves}, selecting neural network architectures with strong empirical performance across these instances.
+As hyperparameter optimisation can be very computationally expensive, optimising architectures for each individual case is infeasible.
+However, we found that differences within model performances were negligible given hyperparameter selections that were chosen to allow for some reasonable flexibility.